Growing Plumeria in Hawaii: A Beginner's Guide to the Lei Flower

 Celadine

-If you want the classic Hawaiian plumeria experience, start with Celadine.
-This is the bright golden-yellow variety you see absolutely everywhere on the islands.
-The flowers are a rich, buttery yellow with a white edge, and they have a strong, sweet fragrance that carries on the breeze.
-Celadine is a vigorous grower and an incredibly generous bloomer, often producing clusters of flowers from spring all the way through fall.
-This is the variety most commonly used for single-strand yellow leis, and it is the one I always recommend for beginners.
+Want the classic Hawaiian plumeria experience?
+Celadine.
+The bright golden-yellow you see absolutely everywhere on the islands.
+Buttery yellow with a white edge, strong sweet fragrance that carries on the breeze.
+Vigorous grower, generous bloomer, often clusters of flowers spring through fall.
+Most common variety for single-strand yellow leis.
+The one I always recommend for beginners.

 Singapore (Obtusa)

-The Singapore plumeria is a bit different from its cousins.
-It has rounded, glossy evergreen leaves instead of the typical long, pointed deciduous foliage.
-The flowers are pure white with a small yellow center, and they have a delicate, sweet scent.
-What makes Singapore special is that it keeps its leaves year-round in our climate, so your tree stays attractive even in winter when other plumeria varieties go bare.
+The Singapore plumeria is a bit different.
+Rounded glossy evergreen leaves instead of the typical long pointed deciduous foliage.
+Pure white flowers with a small yellow center, delicate sweet scent.
+The Singapore keeps its leaves year-round in our climate, so the tree stays attractive even when other plumeria varieties go bare in winter.
 If you want a plumeria that looks lush twelve months a year, this is your pick.

 Common (Rubra)

-Plumeria rubra is the species behind most of the colorful hybrid varieties you will find at nurseries and plant sales.
+Plumeria rubra is the species behind most of the colorful hybrids you'll find at nurseries and plant sales.
 The classic form has pink and yellow flowers with that signature sweet fragrance.
-These trees can grow quite large over time -- twenty feet or more -- so give them room.
-Rubra varieties are the backbone of most plumeria collections and the starting point for hundreds of named cultivars.
+Can grow large over time - twenty feet or more - so give them room.
+Rubra varieties are the backbone of most plumeria collections and the parent of hundreds of named cultivars.

 Rainbow Varieties

-This is where things get really exciting.
-Rainbow plumeria varieties display multiple colors in a single bloom -- think pink edges fading to yellow centers, or orange petals blushing into deep rose.
-Some popular rainbow types include Lurline, Nebels Rainbow, and Aztec Gold.
-These are the showstoppers of the plumeria world, and they look absolutely stunning in a mixed lei.
-The fragrance varies by cultivar, but many rainbow varieties have a strong, fruity perfume that is just divine.
+This is where it gets exciting.
+Rainbow plumeria show multiple colors in a single bloom - pink edges fading to yellow centers, orange petals blushing into deep rose.
+Names to know: Lurline, Nebels Rainbow, Aztec Gold.
+Showstoppers.
+Stunning in a mixed lei.
+Fragrance varies by cultivar but many rainbow types have a strong fruity perfume that is just divine.

 Planting Plumeria: Cuttings vs. Established Plants

-You have two main options for starting your plumeria journey: planting from cuttings or buying an established plant.
-Both work well, but each has its pros and cons.
+Two main ways to start: planting from cuttings or buying an established plant.
+Both work well.

 Growing from Cuttings

-This is the traditional and most affordable way to grow plumeria.
-A cutting is simply a branch that has been removed from a mature tree, allowed to dry and callous for a week or two, and then planted in soil.
-Cuttings are widely available at plant swaps, farmers markets, and online.
-They are easy to share with friends, which is why plumeria cuttings are practically a form of currency among Hawaii gardeners.
+The traditional and most affordable way.
+A cutting is a branch that's been removed from a mature tree, allowed to dry and callus for a week or two, then planted.
+Widely available at plant swaps, farmers markets, and online.
+Easy to share with friends, which is why plumeria cuttings are basically the unofficial currency of Hawaii gardeners.
+My neighbor Auntie Kalei has a tree she swears she started from a single cutting that her grandmother gave her decades ago.

-To plant a cutting, let the cut end dry in a shaded spot for seven to fourteen days until it forms a hard callous.
-Then plant it about three inches deep in a Harris Premium Succulent and Cactus Potting Soil Mix or a similar fast-draining mix.
-Water lightly and place it in a warm, sunny spot.
-Be patient -- cuttings can take several weeks to root, and you might not see leaves for a month or more.
-The good news is that once they take off, they grow quickly.
+To plant a cutting, let the cut end dry in shade for seven to fourteen days until it forms a hard callus.
+Then plant about three inches deep in Harris cactus and succulent potting mix or a similar fast-draining mix.
+Water lightly.
+Place in a warm, sunny spot.
+Be patient - cuttings can take several weeks to root and you may not see leaves for a month or more.
+Once they take off, they grow quickly.

 Buying Established Plants

-If you want flowers sooner rather than later, buying a rooted plant from a nursery is the way to go.
-Established plants may bloom in their first season, while cuttings often take a year or two to produce flowers.
-Nursery plants are also a good choice if you want a specific named variety, since you can see exactly what you are getting.
-Expect to pay more than you would for a cutting, but the head start is worth it for many gardeners.
+Want flowers sooner?
+Buy a rooted plant from a nursery.
+Established plants may bloom in their first season; cuttings often take a year or two.
+Nursery plants are also the way to go if you want a specific named variety - you see what you're getting.
+You'll pay more than for a cutting but the head start is worth it for many gardeners.

 Soil Requirements: Drainage Is Everything

-If there is one thing I cannot stress enough about growing plumeria, it is this: your soil must drain well.
-Plumeria roots absolutely cannot sit in waterlogged soil.
-Soggy conditions lead to root rot faster than almost anything else, and root rot is the number one killer of plumeria trees.
+If there is one thing I cannot stress enough, it's drainage.
+Plumeria roots cannot sit in waterlogged soil.
+Soggy means root rot, faster than almost anything else.
+Root rot is the number one killer of plumeria.

-In the ground, plumeria does best in loose, sandy, or rocky soil.
-If you have heavy clay soil, amend it generously with perlite, pumice, or coarse sand before planting.
-Raised beds work beautifully for plumeria because you can control the soil mix completely.
+In the ground, plumeria does best in loose sandy or rocky soil.
+If you have heavy clay, amend it generously with perlite, pumice, or coarse sand before planting.
+Raised beds work beautifully because you can control the mix completely.

-For container planting, skip the regular potting soil.
-Use a cactus and succulent mix, or make your own blend of one part potting soil, one part perlite, and one part coarse bark.
-The goal is a mix that lets water flow through quickly so the roots never stay wet for long.
-Your plumeria will thank you with strong growth and abundant flowers.
+Containers, skip the regular potting soil.
+Use a cactus and succulent mix, or make your own blend - one part potting soil, one part perlite, one part coarse bark.
+Water flows through quickly, roots never stay wet.
+Your plumeria will thank you with strong growth and a flush of blooms.

-Plumeria are sun lovers through and through.
-They need a minimum of six hours of direct sunlight per day to bloom well, and honestly, more is better.
-Eight to ten hours of full sun will produce the most flowers and the strongest growth.
+Plumeria are sun lovers.
+Minimum six hours of direct sun a day to bloom well.
+More is better.
+Eight to ten hours of full sun produces the most flowers and strongest growth.

-In Hawaii, this usually means planting on the south or west side of your property where the sun exposure is greatest.
-Avoid spots shaded by buildings or large trees.
-If your plumeria is not blooming, the number one cause is usually not enough sunlight.
+In Hawaii, that usually means south or west side of the property where exposure is greatest.
+Avoid shade from buildings or large trees.
+If your plumeria isn't blooming, the number one cause is almost always not enough sun.
 Move it to a sunnier spot and watch the difference.

-For container-grown plumeria, the nice thing is you can move them to chase the sun as the seasons change.
-Put them on your sunniest lanai or patio and they will be happy.
+For container plumeria, the nice thing is you can chase the sun as the seasons shift.
+Sunniest lanai or patio.
+They'll be happy.

 Watering: The Art of Knowing When to Stop

 Plumeria have a natural cycle that makes watering pretty straightforward once you understand it.
-During the warm growing season -- roughly April through October in Hawaii -- your plumeria is actively growing and blooming.
+Warm growing season - April through October roughly - it's actively growing and blooming.
 This is when it needs regular water.
-Give it a deep soak once or twice a week, depending on your soil and rainfall, and let the soil dry out between waterings.
+Deep soak once or twice a week depending on your soil and rainfall, let the soil dry out between waterings.

 Then something interesting happens.
-As the days get shorter and cooler in late fall, most plumeria varieties (except Singapore) will begin to drop their leaves and go dormant.
-This is completely normal.
-During this dormant period -- roughly November through March -- you need to cut way back on watering.
-For trees in the ground, you can basically stop watering entirely and let the winter rains do the work.
-For potted plumeria, water just enough to keep the branches from shriveling, maybe once every two to three weeks.
+As days get shorter and cooler in late fall, most varieties (except Singapore) will drop their leaves and go dormant.
+Completely normal.
+During dormancy - November through March roughly - cut way back on water.
+In-ground trees, basically stop watering and let winter rains handle it.
+Potted plants, just enough to keep branches from shriveling, maybe once every two to three weeks.

 The biggest mistake new plumeria growers make is overwatering during dormancy.
-A leafless plumeria in winter does not need much water at all.
+A leafless plumeria in winter does not need much water.
 Too much moisture when the tree is sleeping is a recipe for root rot.

 Fertilizing: Feed Those Blooms

-Plumeria are hungry plants during the growing season, and the right fertilizer makes a huge difference in how many flowers you get.
-The key is to use a fertilizer that is high in phosphorus -- that is the middle number in the NPK ratio.
-Phosphorus promotes blooming, which is exactly what we want.
+Plumeria are hungry plants during the growing season and the right fertilizer makes a huge difference in how many flowers you get.
+The key: high phosphorus (the middle number on the NPK label).
+Phosphorus drives blooming.

-Start fertilizing in early spring when you see new leaves emerging, and continue through the growing season.
-Stop fertilizing in fall as the tree prepares for dormancy.
-Feeding a dormant plumeria is not helpful and can actually cause weak, leggy growth that is vulnerable to cold damage.
+Start fertilizing in early spring when you see new leaves emerging and continue through the growing season.
+Stop in fall as the tree prepares for dormancy.
+Feeding a dormant plumeria isn't helpful and can actually cause weak leggy growth that's vulnerable to cold damage.

-A general guideline is to fertilize once a month during the growing season with a balanced or high-phosphorus fertilizer.
-Some growers also like to give their plumeria a dose of bone meal or superphosphate at the start of the season for an extra bloom boost.
+General rule: fertilize once a month during the growing season with a balanced or high-phosphorus formula.
+Some growers also give plumeria a dose of bone meal or superphosphate at the start of the season for an extra bloom boost.

 Common Problems and How to Handle Them

-Plumeria are generally tough plants, but they do have a few common issues you should know about.
+Plumeria are tough but they have a few common issues.

 Plumeria Rust

-This is the most widespread plumeria problem in Hawaii.
-Plumeria rust is a fungal disease that shows up as orange, powdery spots on the undersides of leaves.
-The tops of affected leaves develop yellow spots.
-In severe cases, leaves drop prematurely.
-Plumeria rust rarely kills a tree, but it looks terrible and weakens the plant over time.
+The most widespread plumeria problem in Hawaii.
+Fungal disease that shows up as orange powdery spots on the undersides of leaves.
+Tops develop yellow spots.
+In bad cases, leaves drop early.
+Plumeria rust rarely kills a tree but it looks terrible and weakens the plant over time.

-To manage rust, remove and dispose of fallen leaves promptly -- do not compost them.
-Improve air circulation around your tree by spacing plants adequately.
-You can also spray with Bonide Captain Jack's Neem Oil Ready-to-Use Spray, which works as a fungicide, insecticide, and miticide all in one.
-Apply it in the early morning or evening to avoid leaf burn.
+Manage it by removing and disposing of fallen leaves immediately - do not compost them.
+Improve air circulation between plants.
+You can also spray with Bonide Captain Jack's neem oil ready-to-use spray, which works as a fungicide, insecticide, and miticide.
+Apply in the early morning or evening to avoid leaf burn.

 Whiteflies

-These tiny white flying insects cluster on the undersides of leaves and suck plant sap, leaving behind a sticky residue called honeydew.
-Heavy infestations can weaken your plumeria and cause sooty mold to develop on the leaves.
-Neem oil spray is effective against whiteflies too.
-You can also blast them off with a strong spray of water from your garden hose.
-For persistent problems, introduce beneficial insects like ladybugs or lacewings.
+Tiny white flying insects cluster on the undersides of leaves and suck plant sap, leaving sticky honeydew.
+Heavy infestations weaken your plumeria and cause sooty mold.
+Neem oil spray is effective.
+You can also blast them with a strong hose spray.
+For stubborn infestations, beneficial insects like ladybugs or lacewings.

 Root Rot

-As I mentioned earlier, root rot is the most serious threat to plumeria, and it is almost always caused by overwatering or poor drainage.
-Signs include soft, mushy stems at the base, a foul smell, and sudden wilting despite wet soil.
-If you catch it early, you can sometimes save the tree by cutting away the rotted portions with clean Fiskars Bypass Pruning Shears, letting the cuts dry for a few days, and replanting in fresh, well-draining soil.
-Prevention is always better than treatment, though, so make sure your drainage is solid from the start.
+As mentioned, root rot is the most serious threat and it's almost always overwatering or poor drainage.
+Signs: soft mushy stems at the base, a foul smell, sudden wilting despite wet soil.
+Catch it early and you can sometimes save the tree by cutting away the rotted portions with clean Fiskars bypass pruning shears, letting cuts dry a few days, and replanting in fresh, well-draining soil.
+Prevention beats treatment - get the drainage right from the start.

 Making Leis at Home with Your Plumeria

-Growing your own plumeria means you can make your own leis at home, and let me tell you, there is something so special about that.
-Whether it is for a birthday, a graduation, a school event, or just because it is Tuesday, a homemade plumeria lei is a gift from the heart.
+Growing your own plumeria means making your own leis at home and there's something so special about that.
+Birthday, graduation, school event, just-because-it's-Tuesday - a homemade plumeria lei is a gift straight from the yard.

-Here is how to make a simple single-strand lei.
-You will need about fifty to sixty fresh plumeria flowers, a lei needle (a long, thick needle about twelve inches long), and some string or dental floss.
+How to make a simple single-strand lei.
+About fifty to sixty fresh plumeria flowers, a lei needle (long, thick needle, about twelve inches), some string or dental floss.

-Pick your flowers in the morning when they are freshly opened and most fragrant.
-Thread your needle with the string, leaving a good tail at the end for tying.
-Pierce each flower through the center, from the back (the stem end) to the front, and slide it down the string.
-Continue until your strand is about forty inches long, then tie the ends together securely.
+Pick flowers in the morning when they're freshly open and most fragrant.
+Thread your needle with the string, leave a good tail at the end for tying.
+Pierce each flower through the center, back to front (stem end to face), and slide it down the string.
+Continue until the strand is about forty inches long, tie the ends together securely.

-A few tips from experience: mix colors for a beautiful rainbow effect.
-Alternate the direction of the flowers -- some facing left, some facing right -- for a fuller look.
-And work quickly, because plumeria flowers are delicate and start to brown once picked.
-A fresh lei will last one to two days if you keep it in the refrigerator when not wearing it.
+A few tips: mix colors for a rainbow.
+Alternate the direction of the flowers - some facing left, some facing right - for a fuller look.
+And work quickly.
+Plumeria flowers are delicate and start to brown once picked.
+A fresh lei lasts one to two days if you keep it in the fridge when you're not wearing it.

 Container Growing for Small Spaces

 No yard?
 No problem.
 Plumeria grow surprisingly well in containers, which makes them perfect for apartments, condos, or anyone with a small lanai.
-Container growing actually has some advantages -- you can control the soil perfectly, move the plant to follow the sun, and bring it under cover during heavy rain.
+Container has its perks - you control the soil, you can move the plant to chase the sun, you can pull it under cover in heavy rain.

-Choose a container that is at least twelve inches in diameter with good drainage holes.
-A LE TAUCI 12-Inch Ceramic Plant Pot with Drainage Hole and Saucer works beautifully and looks great on a lanai.
-Make sure whatever pot you choose has holes in the bottom -- this is non-negotiable for plumeria.
+Pick a container at least twelve inches in diameter with drainage holes.
+A 12-inch ceramic plant pot with drainage hole and saucer works beautifully and looks great on a lanai.
+Whatever pot you pick, holes in the bottom are non-negotiable.

-Fill your pot with a fast-draining mix, plant your cutting or small tree, and place it in the sunniest spot you have.
-Container plumeria will need more frequent watering during summer than in-ground trees, since pots dry out faster.
-Check the soil every few days and water when the top two inches feel dry.
+Fill with a fast-draining mix.
+Plant your cutting or small tree.
+Place it in the sunniest spot you have.
+Container plumeria need more frequent watering than in-ground trees in summer because pots dry out faster.
+Check every few days and water when the top two inches feel dry.

-One thing to keep in mind is that container plumeria will stay smaller than trees planted in the ground, which is actually a bonus for small spaces.
-You can keep them pruned to a manageable size and still get plenty of gorgeous, fragrant flowers.
-Just make sure to fertilize regularly during the growing season, since nutrients wash out of containers more quickly.
+Container plumeria stay smaller than in-ground trees, which is actually a bonus in small spaces.
+You can keep them pruned to a manageable size and still get plenty of fragrant flowers.
+Just fertilize regularly during the growing season - nutrients wash out of containers faster.

 Final Thoughts

 Growing plumeria in Hawaii is one of those gardening experiences that just feels right.
-These trees connect us to the land, to the culture, and to each other through the tradition of the lei.
-Whether you are planting your first cutting or adding another variety to a growing collection, every plumeria tree you grow adds beauty and fragrance to your little corner of paradise.
+The trees connect you to the land, the culture, and the people around you through the lei tradition.
+Planting your first cutting or adding another to a growing collection, every tree adds fragrance to your little corner of paradise.

 Start with one tree.
-Give it sunshine, good drainage, and a little patience.
-Before you know it, you will be picking armloads of flowers, stringing leis on your lanai, and wondering why you did not start sooner.
-That is the magic of plumeria -- once you grow your first one, you will never want to stop.
+Sun, drainage, patience.
+Before you know it you'll be picking armloads of flowers, stringing leis on your lanai, and wondering why you didn't start sooner.
+That's the magic of plumeria - once you grow your first one you will never want to stop.

 Happy growing, mamas.
-Now get out there and plant something beautiful.
+Get out there and plant something beautiful.

 Save this guide for later